Security FAQ

 From a targeted instance, we collect:

-Note: If you specify an allowNamespaces or a denyNamespaces list (or both), we collect data accordingly.
+• If you specify an allowNamespaces or a denyNamespaces list, we collect data accordingly.
 For example, we do not collect data about namespaces that you include in the denyNamespaces list.

-Metrics: We use the metadata above to build workload and container metrics.
-For the the complete list for metrics, run:
+• Metrics: We use the metadata above to build node, workload, and container metrics.
+For the complete list for metrics, see What metrics does StormForge collect? at the end of this topic.

 We do not collect any personal data directly — only via social logins (such as Google or GitHub).